Resident234/php.net/pages/www.php.net_function.image-type-to-mime-type.php.md

 $image_mime = image_type_to_mime_type(exif_imagetype($file));
 ?>
 ```

-It will output true image mime type even if you rename your image file.
+<br><br>It will output true image mime type even if you rename your image file.

 #